-\paragraph{Our Model.} Our basic setup parallels that of Bayesian Persuasion, with a sender (she) and a receiver (he).
-A state of the world $\omega \in \Omega$ is drawn from a distribution $\mu_0 \in \Delta(\Omega)$.
-The sender observes $\omega$, while the receiver does not.
+\textbf{Model and Problem Formulation:} Our first contribution is a theoretical framework for information design with framing effect (Section~\ref{sec:model}) that builds on the classical \emph{Bayesian Persuasion} model \citep{kamenica2011bayesian}.
+There is a sender (she) and a receiver (he).
+A state of the world $\omega \in \Omega$ is drawn from a distribution $\mu_0 \in \Delta(\Omega)$, with the sender observes $\omega$ and the receiver not.
 The receiver has a set of actions $\A$ that affect the possibly misaligned utilities of the two players.
-The receiver chooses an action $a^\star \in \A$ that maximizes his expected utility given his belief.
-The sender seeks to influence the receiver's decision by inducing a different posterior belief.
+He chooses an action $a^\star \in \A$ to maximize his expected utility given his belief.
+The sender seeks to influence the receiver's action by influencing his belief over the states.

-For a given problem instance, we consider a possible framing space $C$, where each framing $c \in C$ leads to a receiver belief $\mu_c \in \Delta(\Omega)$.
-By choosing a framing $c \in C$, the sender induces the receiver's prior belief to be $\mu_c$, a process that may be Bayesian or non-Bayesian, and may be determined by societal norms.
-In short, we model framing as affecting belief formation~\citep{ellingsen2012social,druckman2001limits}, rather than changing the perception about the payoffs, but are agnostic to the exact mechanism of this process.
-In addition, as in classic Bayesian persuasion, the sender may commit to a recommendation (or signaling) scheme, which constitutes a possibly randomized mapping from world states to recommendations (signals).
-We assume that the belief update induced by a recommendation scheme is Bayesian, mirroring the Bayesian persuasion literature \citep{kamenica2011bayesian, dughmi_algorithmic_2016}.

-\paragraph{Problem Variants.} Our problem formulation, which combines classic Bayesian persuasion with framing, gives rise to three possible variants of optimization problems for the sender: \squishlist \item[{(a)}]{\em Recommendation-only:} The framing (and thus the receiver's initial belief) is fixed; the sender may only optimize over the recommendation scheme. \item[{(b)}]{\em Framing-only:} The sender's recommendation scheme is fixed; they may only optimize over the framing. \item[{(c)}]{\em Joint Framing and Recommendation:} The sender may jointly optimize over both the framing and the recommendation scheme. \squishend